viam-labs/viamcodelabs/README.md

 * Powerful and flexible authoring flow in Markdown text
 * Ability to produce interactive web or markdown tutorials without writing any code
 * Easy interactive previewing
-* Usage monitoring via Google Analytics
 * Support for multiple target environments or events (conferences, kiosk, web, offline, etc.)
 * Support for anonymous use - ideal for public computers at developer events
 * Looks great, with a responsive web implementation
-* Remembers where the student left off when returning to a quickstarts
+* Remembers where the student left off when returning to a quickstart
-* Mobile friendly user experience
+* Mobile-friendly user experience

 ## Getting Started